 Ready to get started?

-That’s where you can help.
-Our Behavior Team is seeking behavioral foster families to help us polish up these diamonds in the rough and bring out their shining best.
-A commitment of 7 days is needed.
-You will be matched with a dog that suits your lifestyle and you will receive training on animal behavior and dog training.
-In addition, a management and training plan will be provided, along with guidance from the behavior team.
+Our Behavior Team is seeking behavioral foster families to help train dogs that are part of our Behavior Program, that need out-of-the-shelter time in a loving home.
+A minimum commitment of 7 days is needed.
+You will be matched with a dog that suits your lifestyle and you will receive training from our Behavior Team that focuses on positive reinforcement and Fear Free training methods.
+The Behavior Team will be there to support you all the way.
 Some of the more common behavior issues are fearfulness; mild resource guarding; leash reactivity; mouthing issues and separation anxiety.